Sky Sports: Rugby league

+In addition to coverage of the men's game, Sky Sports show three matches live from the Women's Super League per season, in addition to two play-off matches and the Grand Final.
+Sky Sports also broadcasts the Wheelchair Super League Grand Final.

-Beginning in 2012, Sky Sports airs Challenge Cup matches alongside the BBC: usually, they will air one match in the fourth and fifth rounds and two of the quarter-finals with highlights of the Semi-Finals and Finals which are exclusively live on the BBC.
+Between 2012 and 2021, Sky Sports aired Challenge Cup matches alongside BBC Sport: usually, Sky Sports' coverage included one match in the fourth and fifth rounds and two of the quarter-finals - with highlights of the Semi-Finals and Finals which are shown live exclusively on the BBC.

 Coverage of the Australia and New Zealand's National Rugby League returned to Sky Sports in 2018 on a five-year contract.
 The deals includes selected matches from the Telstra Premiership plus the NRL Grand Final as well as the State of Origin series, Pacific Tests, Auckland Nines and the All Stars Match.
+This deal was later extended until the end of 2027.

 Motorsport

 Sky Sports broadcasts major motorsport events, this includes: